 Office Phone: (724) 266-2833 x2283

 Ang has been at Ambridge Area School District since 2015.
 She earned her Bachelors of Science from California University of PA in 2011.
 Then went on to earn her Master’s of Science in Athletic Training from Bloomsburg University of PA in 2014.
 Along with being Ambridge’s middle school and assistant high school athletic trainer.
-Ang is apart of the Pre-Hospital Care Committee with UPMC Sports Medicine currently helping teach staff, local EMS, and college students on emergency protocols.
+Ang is apart of the Pre-Hospital Care Committee with UPMC Sports Medicine currently helping educate staff, local EMS, and college students on emergency protocols.

 Important information regarding 2020-2021 sports physicals:

 PIAA rules state that physicals must be performed ON or AFTER June 1, 2020.
 Therefore, NO physicals done before June 1, 2020 can be accepted.